-One of the most popular funds tracking the FTSE 100 (UKX), the iShares FTSE 100 (LSE: ISF) exchange-traded fund, announced its latest dividend today.
+One of the most popular funds tracking the FTSE 100, the iShares FTSE 100 (LSE: ISF) exchange-traded fund (ETF), announced its latest dividend today.

 The payout confirmed aggregate dividends from Britain's 100 largest companies continue to advance following the widespread cuts seen during the banking crash.
 However, the current aggregate dividend from the FTSE 100 index remains a fraction below the level seen prior to the recession.

-Today's 5.61p per share payout now means the iShares FTSE 100 ETF has declared dividends of 20.27p per share during the last 12 months -- up 12% on the preceding 12 months.
+Today's 2.98p per share payout now means the iShares FTSE 100 ETF has declared dividends of 20.59p per share during the last twelve months -- up 11% on the preceding twelve months.

-As the next table shows, that 20.27p figure is 6% below the iShares FTSE 100 ETF's all-time dividend peak, which was reached a few years ago:
+As the next table shows, that 20.59p figure is 4% below the iShares FTSE 100 ETF's all-time dividend peak, which was reached a few years ago:

 |12 months to February||iShares FTSE 100 dividend (p per share)|

 Recent dividends from the iShares FTSE 100 may have been bolstered by good results from major blue-chip shares.
-Indeed, members of the FTSE 100 raising their payouts of late include BT, with a 15% advance, BP, with a 12.5% dividend advance, and GlaxoSmithKline, with a 6% advance.
+Indeed, members of the FTSE 100 raising their payouts of late include ARM Holdings, with a 29% advance, Smith & Nephew, with a 50% dividend advance, and Randgold Resources, with a 25% advance.

 The possibility of better returns